-Problem Gambling Awareness Month (PGAM), held each March, is a grassroots public awareness and outreach campaign created and sponsored by the National Council on Problem Gambling (NCPG) to educate the general public and healthcare professionals on problem gambling.
-The focus is to elicit discussions and to "Have the Conversation" about the risks of gambling, the signs of problem gambling, and the resources available nationally and here in Maryland to provide help, hope and recovery for individuals and their families.
+Problem Gambling Awareness Month (PGAM), held each March, is a grassroots public awareness and outreach campaign created and sponsored by the National Council on Problem Gambling (NCPG) to educate healthcare professionals on problem and disordered gambling.
+The focus is to elicit discussions and to "Have the Conversation" about the risks of gambling, the signs of gambling addiction, and the resources available nationally and here in Maryland to provide help, hope and recovery for individuals and their families.

-MARCH 9, 2021 Gambling Disorder Screening Day, an annual one-day event on the second Tuesday in March, was developed by NCPG and the Cambridge Health Alliance Division on Addiction to educate and support health care providers in screening for Gambling Disorder.
-Screening, although not a diagnosis, helps to identify individuals who should seek further assessment for potential gambling-related problems.
+MARCH 8, 2022 Gambling Disorder Screening Day, an annual one-day event on the second Tuesday in March, was developed by NCPG and the Cambridge Health Alliance Division on Addiction to educate and support health care providers in screening for Gambling Disorder.
+Screening can help individuals identify who should seek further assessment and treatment for gambling-related problems.

-This guide was developed to encourage healthcare providers to screen clients for problem gambling.
-The Guide provides the tools and resources to integrate the screening of Problem Gambling/Gambling Disorder into your agency's current processes and protocols.
+The PGAM screening guide was developed to encourage healthcare providers to screen clients for problem gambling.
+This guide provides the tools and resources to integrate the screening of Problem Gambling/Gambling Disorder into your agency's current processes and protocols.

-This March, we invite you to join us in promoting AWARENESS of problem gambling and taking ACTION to SCREEN for Gambling Disorder providing help and hope to Maryland residents who struggle with this hidden addiction.
+This March, we invite you to join us in promoting AWARENESS of problem gambling and taking ACTION to SCREEN for Gambling Disorder, providing help and hope to Maryland residents who struggle with this hidden addiction.